eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 The default value is `mixing_length_alpha = 2.0d0`
 {{< /details >}}

-The solar mixing length parameter for the Eddington T($\tau$) atmospheric boundary condition is arounnd 1.80.
+The solar mixing length parameter for the Eddington T($\tau$) atmospheric boundary condition is around 1.80.
 Add the solar mixing length parameter to `&controls` and remember to change the name of your output history file so you know what the input parameters are.
 In this case, you could name your history file something like:

 ```fortran
 star_history_name = '1p0Msun_alphaMLT1p80_history.data'
 ```

 Each star has a different mixing length parameter, so you can't always use the solar value.
 For example, $\alpha$ Centauri A and B have mixing lengths that are 0.932 $\alpha_{MLT,\odot}$ and 1.095 $\alpha_{MLT,\odot}$, respectively ([Joyce & Chaboyer 2018b](https://ui.adsabs.harvard.edu/abs/2018ApJ...864...99J/abstract)).
-Try changing the value of `mixing_length_alpha` and running a model for both cases!
+Try changing the value of `mixing_length_alpha` and running a model for either $\alpha$ Centauri A or B.

 > [!TIP]
 > You can't use math in an inlist, so if you wanted to have twice the mixing length, write `mixing_length_alpha = 3.6d0` rather than `mixing_length_alpha = 2 * 1.8d0`

-Choose at least 2 more objects from the following table and run a model for each, changing the history file name so we can plot them soon.
+Choose at least 1 more objects from the following table and run a model for each, changing the history file name so we can plot them soon. _Make sure you keep the same mass as you used in Lab 1!_

 | Object  | Type | Mixing Length  | Source |
 | :---- | :-- |:---- |:-- |